johnochs/Learning-JS/logic/lectures/coercion-and-truthiness.md

 }
 ```

 Truthiness depends entirely on the language you're writing in.
-In some languages, the only value which will cause "The expression is SO truthy" to appear in the standard out stream would the value which is pointed to in memory for the one and only singular "true" value.
+In some languages, the only value which will cause "The expression is SO truthy" to appear in the standard out stream would be the value which is pointed to in memory for the one and only singular "true" value.
 In many languages, particularly [dynamic](https://en.wikipedia.org/wiki/Dynamic_programming_language) languages like JavaScript, there are many expressions which will happily result in a value which will cause "The expression is SO truthy" to spew forth as the compiler flashes the above if-statement.
 In fact, in JavaScript, the number of values which will trigger this result is infinite.
 However, there are a finite number of expression results which will prevent this from happening -- six (`6`) results to be exact.
 These results are as follows:
 - `false`
 - `undefined`
 - `""`